Morning Consult: History

 Morning Consult was founded in 2014 by CEO Michael Ramlet, President Kyle Dropp and CTO Alex Dulin.
 It started with a poll looking at whether young and uninsured Americans were going to sign up for the Affordable Care Act's insurance exchanges, published just before the exchanges went live in 2013.
-The White House used that polling in its briefing later that day.

 Initially operating from a row house near Capitol Hill, the firm went from 13 employees in 2014 to 255 in November 2020.

 In 2015, the company published a report on the "Shy Trump" voter in the Republican presidential primaries.
 The claim has since been challenged.

 In February 2016, Morning Consult partnered with Vox to conduct polling on topical stories in politics and culture.
 In June 2016, Morning Consult launched the Morning Consult Brand Index in Fortune magazine's annual release of the Fortune 500 list and began polling with Bloomberg News on investor sentiment.

 During the 2016 U.S. presidential election, Morning Consult and the political journalism company Politico published a weekly polling partnership on "political issues, personalities and media aspects that affect the daily debate".
 The polling relationship continued after the 2016 election and is released weekly in Politico Playbook.

 The company's polling results for the 2016 U.S. presidential election showed a closer race than other pollsters.

-In 2017, Morning Consult launched its survey research technology product, Brand Intelligence.
-The survey research technology platform uses daily interviews with thousands of Americans to provide daily tracking on nearly 3,000 companies, products and services.

 Morning Consult conducts regular survey research with The New York Times.

-In October 2017, the company opened an office in New York City and then in Chicago and San Francisco in 2018.

-In 2018, the company announced it was partnering with The Hollywood Reporter for a weekly polling series on what Americans think about the hottest news and trends in Hollywood.

 In May 2020, Morning Consult completed a $31 million Series A funding round.
 The funding includes capital from James Murdoch's Lupa Systems, Advance Venture Partners and others.
 The funding values the company at $306 million.

 In June 2021, Morning Consult raised a $60 million Series B funding round led by Advance Venture Partners with additional investors Susquehanna Growth Equity and Lupa Systems.
 Following this round of funding, the company is valued at over $1.01 billion.

-On January 18, 2023, the company announced an internal restructuring program laying off 47 employees, approximately nine percent of its workforce, across all divisions.